 Your UCT account consists of an alpha-numeric username and a password.
 Your account gives you access to a wide range of systems and services on campus, including wireless, Internet access, email, and more.
 Keep your account secured with a strong 14-character password.

 Aside from a few cases, UCT passwords don’t expire.
 You will retain the same network password until you decide to change it.

-However, if you have privileged access on some of the university’s critical systems, you are required to change your password every 90 days.
+However, if you have privileged access to some of the university’s critical systems, you are required to change your password every 90 days.

-All passwords must be kept secret and must not be given anyone else – not even to an UCT ICTS staff member.
+All passwords must be kept secret and must not be given anyone else – not even to a UCT ICTS staff member.

 When choosing a password, please adhere to these requirements:

 - Your password must be at least 14 characters long, with no spaces.